Ben Wagner (Lab Director)

 Transparency & Psychological Data Ownership

 Esther Görnemann joined the team at the Institute for Management Information Systems in August 2016 as a project related research associate for the EU project “Privacy and Usability”.
 In her research, she focusses on transparency and psychological data ownership and related fields such as the perception of risk and data governance.
 She has a Master in Business Management and a Master in International Marketing.
 Data markets, user's data sharing behavior and risk awareness were main focuses during her studies.
 Prior to working at the Institute, Esther worked as Management Consultant for KPMG in Finance and IT Advisory and several years in Marketing, PR and Customer Relationship Management in the Solar Industry.

-Artificial Intelligence, Cognitive Science and Science-Technology-Society (STS)
+Artificial Intelligence, Cognitive Science, Science-Technology-Society (STS), Accountable Computing

 Privacy and Data Ownership, Psychological Implications of Smart Technologies

 Univ.Prof.
 Dr.Dr.
 Bernadette Kamleitner joined WU as a professor for Marketing with a special focus on Consumer Behavior in 2012.
 She is head of the Institute for Marketing and Consumer Research and has a background in both business and psychology.
 Her research focuses on the psychological underpinnings of consumer behaviors, including the way consumers perceive and deal with personal data and an increasing digitization of everyday phenomena.
 In particular, she is an internationally recognized expert on perceptions of ownership on which she has published and spoken in numerous internationally renowned fora.

 Personal data ecosystems, Political theory, Privacy and Philosophy